Altman-S/cpp-primer-learning/README.md

 # cpp-primer-learning
-some code for exercises in cpp primer.
+Some code for exercises in cpp primer.
+I want to write perfect code.